btorressz/mryt_protocol/README.md

 📌 **MRYT (Multi-Chain Real Yield Token)** is a Solana-based **yield-bearing token** that distributes DeFi revenue to stakers.
 This protocol allows users to stake **LP tokens** to earn real yield, not inflationary emissions.

+  - MRYT is a Solana-based DeFi yield protocol that allows users to stake LP tokens to earn real yield, rather than relying on inflationary staking rewards.

+-  Currently, this protocol is built exclusively for Solana and only supports LP tokens as the staking asset.

+- 📝 Note: This protocol is designed specifically for Solana and is optimized for LP token staking.
+While future iterations may include multi-chain support, the current implementation is fully Solana-native.

 ---

 devnet:(https://explorer.solana.com/address/BExFhCky6QHhYsr47ji5d3PRRmCeLXR1ujhPJYa2ujsM?cluster=devnet)